brikis98/yevgeniy-brikman-homepage/_posts/2011-07-12-obsessed-with-apocalypse.md

 disturbing scenes from the book are omitted, but the movie is definitely still worth seeing for fans of this genre.
 It's dark, haunting, and at times hard &amp; painful to watch, just as the book could be hard to read.
-For the most part, it's beautifully shot, and the acting is top notch.
+For the most part, it's beautifully shot, and the acting is top-notch.

 ## I Am Legend by Richard Matheson